James-Fleming12/EvidentialHDC/README.md

 DGLSS++.

-**The corrected comparison changes the cov-shift story.** cov-shift wins ONLY the two collapsed conditions it targets — fog (ceil 36.9 vs 25.3) and crosstalk (49.1 vs 29.1) — by 12-20 points.
+**The corrected comparison changes the cov-shift story.** cov-shift wins ONLY the two collapsed conditions it targets, fog (ceil 36.9 vs 25.3) and crosstalk (49.1 vs 29.1), by 12-20 points.
 On every healthy condition DGLSS++ is BETTER than cov-shift at the R4 ceiling (snow 57.5 vs 49.5, wet_ground 57.0 vs 41.9, beam_missing 58.7 vs 48.7, motion_blur 56.6 vs 45.8).
 The earlier claim that "cov-shift beats DGLSS++ by 0.17-0.30 on the healthy conditions" was an artifact of the ARCH leak (cov-shift's input normalization applied to DGLSS++ features crushed them).
-The real trade-off: cov-shift sacrifices 8-15 points of healthy-condition ceiling to rescue fog/crosstalk; at the mean the cov-shift edge DISAPPEARS — cov-shift mean ceiling 45.0% vs DGLSS++ 47.8% (ep-10), with the cov-shift lead confined to fog/crosstalk.
+The real trade-off: cov-shift sacrifices 8-15 points of healthy-condition ceiling to rescue fog/crosstalk; at the mean the cov-shift edge
+DISAPPEARS: cov-shift mean ceiling 45.0% vs DGLSS++ 47.8% (ep-10), with the cov-shift lead confined to fog/crosstalk.
 Zero-shot is essentially even too (42.0 vs 41.6 mean).
 The full-scale gaps (ep-10) are fog +4.7, crosstalk +1.4, snow +1.3, wet_ground +12.2.

-> **NOTE — DGLSS++ ceiling columns pending authoritative confirmation.** These
+> **NOTE: DGLSS++ ceiling columns pending authoritative confirmation.** These
 > DGLSS++ numbers are from the corrected-run LOG (the `al_full_dataset_ep10_custom.json`
 > of the fixed-ARCH run was never pulled), and the Iteration-0 mechanism probe's
 > DGLSS++ ceilings disagree with them on the healthy conditions (its `n_val`